jamesncox/tcl-23-smart-shopping-list/notes.md

 [ ] Create a new Firestore database and wire up the connection

-[ ] Change "blue-ncs" to a prettier blue

 [ ] Reduce the font-size in the `<ul>` on `List.js` on mobile view with md:text-whatever for larger screens

 [ ] Refactor the AddItem view into a User view with option to copy-to-clipboard your token or sign out